uhuGmbH/SketchUp-Export-2D-Graphic-Toolbar-Button/README.md

 ## Usage
 1. Find a good spot in the toolbar to place the button.
 2. When you're ready, press it.
-3. The Windows dialog window should open, saving you one (1) click from the usual *File>Export>2D Graphic...* route–unless you have a keyboard shortcut (which I greatly recommend), in which case you save zero (0) clicks.
+3. The Windows dialog window should open, saving you one (1) click from the usual ***File > Export > 2D Graphic...*** route–unless you have a keyboard shortcut (which I greatly recommend), in which case you save zero (0) clicks.
 4. Enjoy!

-If, for some reason, you want to export 2D graphics but don't want to use the File tab, this extension is also available in *Extensions>Export 2D Graphic*.
-A zero-sum extension... purely for the looks.
+If, for some reason, you want to export 2D graphics but don't want to use the File tab, this extension is also available in ***Extensions > Export 2D Graphic***.
+A zero-sum extension... purely for the *looks*.

 ## License & copyright
 * GPL-3.0 license